ChuckM/spi-term/README.md

 In addition to those interfaces, four signal lines are common to all interfaces.
 These are:

-  * V+, the positive voltage supply (this powers the SPI-Terminal)
+  * **V+**, the positive voltage supply (this powers the SPI-Terminal)
-  * GND, the ground reference and supply return. (this is the signal all other signals are relative too)
+  * **GND**, the ground reference and supply return. (this is the signal all other signals are relative too)
-  * PDA, peripheral data available, this indicates the SPI-Terminal has data from the user to send.
+  * **PDA** -- Peripheral Data Availabler.
+This signal goes from the SPI-Term to the computer and indicates the SPI-Terminal has data from the user available.
-  * RESET, to reset the SPI-Terminal into a known state.
+  * **RESET** -- Reset.
+This signal goes from the computer to the SPI-Term and will reset the SPI-Terminal into a known state.

 The signalling levels, or what counts as 1's or 0's on the line, are all nominally something greater than 1.5V as logic level '1', and ground